reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- `{!reach} pow(base, power, precision)` calculates the approximate value of raising base to power.
+ `{!rsh} pow(base, power, precision)` calculates the approximate value of raising base to power.
-The third argument must be a `{!reach} UInt` whose value is known at compile time, which represents the number
+The third argument must be a `{!rsh} UInt` whose value is known at compile time, which represents the number
 of iterations the algorithm should perform.
 For reference, `6` iterations provides enough accuracy to calculate
 up to `2^64 - 1`, so the largest power it can compute is `63`.

 ### Signed Integers

 The standard library provides abstractions for dealing with signed integers.
 The following definitions
-are used to represent `{!reach} Int`s:
+are used to represent `{!rsh} Int`s:

 :::note
 `Int` is represented as an object, as opposed to a scalar value, because some platforms